-- Our diversity is one of our strengths.
-Through listening to each other we are stronger in our individual and collective lives. - Our commitment to social justice for all is evident in our words and our practice. - Our community is warm and welcoming.
-In addition to greeters who are older members and teenagers, during our Passing of the Peace, our members enjoy greeting visitors with handshakes or even hugs.
-Many talk with visitors afterward and include them in invitations to fellowship meals and special events. - We have an active, committed lay leadership in worship.
-Through guidance by the Pastor and training sessions led by the Pastor, COR has developed the gifts of its laity to lead worship, to pray and to preach.
-Currently, we have three ordained clergy and sixteen trained lay leaders in various roles. - We attract new members and participants to join with us in worship, fellowship and service.
+1. Our diversity is one of our strengths.
+Through listening to each other, we are stronger in our individual and collective lives.

+2. Our commitment to social justice for all is evident in our words and our practice.

+3. Our community is warm and welcoming with greeters who reflect our diversity.
+Members often talk with visitors after worship and include them in invitations to fellowship meals and special events.
+Online attendees chat with each other before and after worship.

+4. We have an active, committed lay leadership who assists in all aspects of worship.

+5. We attract new members and participants to join us in worship, fellowship, and service.
 Many people have been at COR for a long time, but we always welcome new people to our fellowship.
 The university community in Pittsburgh where COR is located has a more transient population, so we often welcome new members for only a few years before they move to other places.
-During 2017 ten people have joined the church.